Literally hundreds of natural remedies for arthritis are floating around the internet as we speak. Well, actually, as I write.

 The obvious way to deal with this to prevent arthritis is to disinfect your mouth regularly and maintain high oral-hygiene to prevent gum disease.

-How to Do it: There are more than a few ways to disinfect your mouth.
-A few of the best are baking soda (just add 1 tbsp to a cup of water and swish around your mouth, then spit), a few drops of Rosemary essential oil (again, in a cup of water and swish) and Lavender essential oil.
+How to Do it: Disinfecting your mouth without chemicals is easy.
+A few of the best ways are baking soda (just add 1 tbsp to a cup of water and swish around your mouth, then spit), a few drops of food-grade Rosemary essential oil (again, in a cup of water and swish) and Lavender essential oil.
 Do not swallow the essential oils.

 2. The Amazing Turmeric